Cusp and $b_1$ growth for ball quotients and maps onto $\mathbb{Z}$ with finitely generated kernel: Introduction

 \begin{thm} There exists a torsion-free lattice $\Gam$ in $\PU(2, 1)$ and a homomorphism $\rho : \Gam \to \bbZ$ with finitely generated kernel. \end{thm}

-Our example is nonuniform.
+This answers a question of Hersonsky--Paulin \cite{Hersonsky--Paulin} (see Theorem \ref{thm:MoreFG} below for a more definitive answer).
+Note that Theorem \ref{thm:fgkernel} is false for $\mathrm{PU}(1,1)$.
+Indeed, normal subgroups of finitely generated Fuchsian groups are either finite index or infinitely generated \cite{Greenberg}.
+Our first example is nonuniform.
 In joint work with Catanese, Keum, and Toledo \cite{CKST}, we will show that the fundamental group of the so-called Cartwright--Steger surface also has this property (in fact, we knew of that example first and the proof of Theorem \ref{thm:fgkernel} is modeled on the argument from \cite{CKST}).
+See \cite{DiCerbo--StoverComm} for more examples that build upon the one constructed in this paper.

-Examples of lattices in $\PU(2, 1)$ admitting homomorphisms onto $\bbZ$ with infinitely generated kernel are well-known.
-Indeed, many quotients of $\bbB^2$ are known to admit a holomorphic fibration over a hyperbolic $2$-manifold (see \S \ref{sec:DM}), and this fibration induces the homomorphism to $\bbZ$.
-Since the kernel of the homomorphism from the hyperbolic $2$-manifold group to $\bbZ$ has infinitely generated kernel, the lattice in $\PU(2, 1)$ inherits the same property.
-In fact, it follows from work of Napier and Ramachandran \cite{Napier--Ramachandran} that a kernel of a homomorphism to $\bbZ$ is infinitely generated if and only if, perhaps after passing to a finite-sheeted covering, there is an associated fibration over a hyperbolic $2$-manifold.
-Studying this condition more carefully, we will show the following.
+Examples of lattices in $\PU(2, 1)$ admitting homomorphisms onto $\bbZ$ with infinitely generated kernel are known.
+Indeed, certain quotients of $\bbB^2$ admit a holomorphic fibration over a smooth projective curve of genus $g \ge 2$ (see \S \ref{sec:DM}), and this fibration induces homomorphisms onto $\bbZ$.
+Since $g \ge 2$, the kernel of the homomorphism from the fundamental group of the projective curve onto $\bbZ$ has infinitely generated kernel, and hence the associated normal subgroup of the lattice in $\PU(2,1)$ must also be infinitely generated.
+In fact, it follows from work of Napier and Ramachandran \cite{Napier--Ramachandran} that the kernel of a homomorphism to $\bbZ$ is infinitely generated if and only if, perhaps after passing to a finite-sheeted covering, there is an associated fibration over a hyperbolic curve.
+Studying this criterion more carefully, we will show the following.